eslint/eslint/docs/src/extend/custom-rules.md

 });
 ```

 Here, the `fix()` function is used to insert a semicolon after the node.
 Note that a fix is not immediately applied, and may not be applied at all if there are conflicts with other fixes.
 After applying fixes, ESLint will run all the enabled rules again on the fixed code, potentially applying more fixes.
 This process will repeat up to 10 times, or until no more fixable problems are found.
-Afterwards, any remaining problems will be reported as usual.
+Afterward, any remaining problems will be reported as usual.

 **Important:** The `meta.fixable` property is mandatory for fixable rules.
 ESLint will throw an error if a rule that implements `fix` functions does not [export](#rule-structure) the `meta.fixable` property.